Tips: Updating your theme - Migrating your homepage sections and theme settings to a new version of Pipeline

 From your list of themes, choose the Actions button on the main live theme and then Edit code:

-Type in data in the top filter bar and find in the Config folder:
+Tip: In the left folder column, type-in "data" to filter and find settings_data.json in the Config folder:

 Click on the settings_data.json file to view the code.